Silver Spring station: Station layout

-Like Brookland–CUA station, the Red Line island platform at Silver Spring is slightly curved, with convex mirrors located on the inbound side of the platform to aid train operators in making sure the area is clear before closing the doors.
+Like Brookland–CUA, the Red Line island platform at Silver Spring is slightly curved, with convex mirrors located on the inbound side of the platform to aid train operators in making sure the area is clear before closing the doors.
+There is a pocket track just beyond the WMATA station, which used to be for turning back trains towards Grosvenor–Strathmore in select rush hour trips.
 The MARC station straddles the Metro station, with a single track and side platform on either side of the Red Line.
-The MARC platforms are slightly offset from the Metro platform and are connected to each other by a pedestrian bridge.
+The MARC platforms are slightly offset from the Metro platform and are connected by a pedestrian bridge.
 Access between the Red Line and other services is provided via an elevator or escalators from the platform to two ground-level mezzanines, one at the north end of the platform connecting to Colesville Road and one at the center of the platform serving the Transit Center and Metropolitan Branch Trail.

-Public art
+Silver Spring station is accessible, with a single elevator between the Metro platform and the lobby.
+Installation of redundant elevators is planned as part of the construction of the Purple Line.
+The Purple Line will have two side platforms.

 Penguin Rush Hour

 The Silver Spring station is also home to Penguin Rush Hour, a 100 by 8 ft mural painted by Sally Callmer Thompson, depicting penguins as Metro customers during rush hour.
 Although originally intended to be a temporary exhibit, the mural placed at the station in the early 1990s has become a symbol of the downtown area of Silver Spring.
 In 2004, the Silver Spring Regional Center, a county government facility, commissioned the original artist to restore the mural, which was damaged by the elements and missing sections, for approximately $30,000.
-In 2004-2005, the mural was removed for the restoration, with the promise that it would be returned by the end of 2005.
+In 2004-2005, the mural was removed for restoration, with the promise that it would be returned by the end of 2005.
 Subsequently, the county decided to postpone re-installation of the mural until completion of the new transit center.
 In March 2017 a digital copy of the mural, printed on aluminum sheets for durability, was installed at the transit center.